Shopping for a new BMW M3?

-Even the body has been optimized for performance, with advanced aerodynamic work done to ensure both minimal drag and maximal cooling.
-Reducing lift generated by the car's shape moving through the air at speed was also a consideration.
-The Gurney lip spoiler at the rear, the Air Curtain and M Gills up front, and the sculpted side mirrors all work together to balance these challenges in airflow management.
+Even the body has been optimized for performance, with advanced aerodynamic work done to ensure both minimal drag and maximal cooling and lower levels of lift--hence the Gurney lip spoiler at the rear, the gills up front, and the sculpted side mirrors.
+All work together to balance these challenges in airflow management.

 - Aggressive, track-inspired looks

 - Advanced chassis controls